tkuhn/nanopub-server/README.md

 Nanopub Server
 ==============

-_(work in progress)_

-This is a simple server to publish nanopublications that have a [trusty URI](http://arxiv.org/abs/1401.5775).
-It only returns entire nanopubs.
+This is an implementation of a nanopublication server.
+Such servers form a server network, which can be used to publish nanopublications that have [trusty URIs](http://arxiv.org/abs/1401.5775).
+Such a server only returns entire nanopubs.
 No queries supported; no triple store involved.
 The current implementation uses MongoDB to store the nanopubs.

 Compilation and Deployment